Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Empirical Performance of Benchmark Strategies

 \subsection{P\&L in NYISO}

 For NYISO, we work with hourly data from 2015--2025 across eleven load zones, and focus the discussion on six large-demand zones: CAPITL, CENTRL, LONGIL, NORTH, NYC, and WEST.
-We adopt the chronological split
+We adopt the following chronological split

+This validation-based procedure also provides robustness to the choice of spike thresholds, feature specification and training window.
 Separate logistic classifiers are fit for positive and negative DART spikes on the training set, with spike thresholds and probability cutoffs selected on the validation set to maximize unit-size P\&L. The resulting thresholds used in the NYISO analysis are

 We tune the probability cutoffs $\tau_{\text{pos}}$ and $\tau_{\text{neg}}$ separately for each zone.
 For example, in NYC the selected cutoffs are $(\tau_{\text{pos}}, \tau_{\text{neg}}) = (0.75, 0.9)$, while for Long Island they are $(0.7, 0.9)$.